 Tuna and spaghetti team up with mushrooms and Parmesan cheese in this tuna tetrazzini recipe.
 It's a whole meal in one pot and can be prepared a day in advance, making it a convenient and tasty dish for a busy day.

 Serve the tuna casserole with crusty bread or biscuits and a simple tossed salad if you'd like.

-- 1 cup shredded natural Parmesan cheese or about 1/2 cup finely grated Parmesan cheese
+1 cup shredded Parmesan cheese, or 1/2 cup finely grated Parmesan cheese

 Heat oven to 350 F.

 Grease a 2 1/2 to 3-quart baking dish.

 Cook the spaghetti following the package directions in salted water.
 Drain and set aside.

 In a large saucepan over medium-low heat, melt 4 tablespoons of the butter.
 Add the mushrooms and saute, stirring, until mushrooms are browned and tender.
 Add the green onions and continue cooking for 1 minute.
 Stir in the flour until well blended.
 Gradually stir in the milk.
 Continue cooking, stirring constantly, until thickened.
 Add salt to taste and pepper.
 Stir in the flaked tuna and peas.